List of 7400-series integrated circuits: Smaller footprints

-One-gate chips

-All chips in this section have one gate, noted by the "1G" in the part numbers.

-Two-gate chips

-All chips in this section have two gates, noted by the "2G" in the part numbers.

-Three-gate chips

-All chips in this section have three gates, noted by the "3G" in the part numbers.
+Chips in this section typically contain the number of units noted by the number immediately before the 'G' in their prefix (e.g. 2G = 2 gates).

 Voltage translation

 All chips in this section have two power-supply pins to translate unidirectional logic signals between two different logic voltages.
 The logic families that support dual-supply voltage translation are AVC, AVCH, AXC, AXCH, AXP, LVC, where the "H" in AVCH and AXCH means "bus hold" feature.

 Chips in the above table support the following voltage ranges on either power supply pin: